dwmkerr/terminal-ai/docs/configuration.md

 You can also use the [`ai-providers-and-models`](TODO) module to access a regularly updated list of providers and models - this module also shows OpenAI compatible endpoints which are offered.

+#### Model Validation

+Any text value can be used to specify a model.
+The `ai check` command will make a best-effort attempt to validate that the model is correct by seeing whether a chat API call completes successfully.
+It also checks the model ID against the database at [`ai-providers-and-models`](https://github.com/dwmkerr/ai-providers-and-models).
+The `ai init` command also tries to be helpful by showing a list of pre-defined models that have been loaded from the OpenAI APIs, and cross-referenced against [`ai-providers-and-models`](https://github.com/dwmkerr/ai-providers-and-models).

+This cross-referencing allows `ai` to indicate whether a model that is being selected has been independently verified to work with the app.
+However, models are changing rapidly and new ones may take time to be tested.
+This doesn't stop you using any model or provider you like.

 #### Using Non-OpenAI Compliant Providers

 >!TIP